cadrian/yacad/README.md

 ### Set Result

-This message is initiated by a runner, sending a task execution result to the core.
+This message is initiated by a Runner, sending a task execution result to the Core.

 #### Runner -> Core: query